The influence of the 3D Galactic gas structure on cosmic-ray transport and $\gamma$-ray emission: Results and Discussion

 \subsection{Correlation Structure}

 Here, we display the correlation structure observed thus far in detail, by focusing on CR protons first to discuss how gas structures modulate their energy-dependent morphology.
 For this purpose, we study the proton interaction timescales at both the GC and Earth, the low-energy mean distribution of CR protons, and the correlation between gas and CR protons in the 3D model.
-As previously stated, energy-dependent spatial structures follow from the spatial distribution of gas via the corresponding interactions of the different particle species.
+As previously stated, and shown in \ref{appendix:spectra}, energy-dependent spatial structures follow from the spatial distribution of gas via the corresponding interactions of the different particle species.
 When such interactions contribute significantly to CR losses in comparison to the escape rate of CRs from the Galaxy, the resulting CR distribution exhibits local structures that follow the gas maps.
-In Fig. \ref{timescales}, we show a comparison for protons between their inelastic, ionization and escape loss rates averaged over a sphere with radius 4\,kpc around Earth.
-The escape rate is computed as $1/\tau_{\rm{Esc}}=D/H^2$ with $H=4$\,kpc the halo height and $D$ the rigidity-dependent diffusion coefficient, using the values for the 3D model in Table \ref{tab:transportparameters}.
-To illustrate the impact of the gas distribution on the distribution of CR fluxes at lower energies, we show in Fig. \ref{loweprotonslices} the Galactic plane distribution of primary and secondary protons at 108\,MeV/n.
-Although ionization rates dominate the low energy regime, primary protons are still subject to inelastic losses, which in turn drive the production of secondaries.
-We note that the ionization losses dominate for energies lower than $\approx 200$\,MeV/n, resulting in decreased primary proton fluxes in most dense gas regions within 10\,kpc of the GC.
-The under-dense features disappear at locations with sufficiently less dense gas as diffusion becomes dominant, leading to the smoothing of the distribution of primary protons visible in Fig. \ref{Proton} for the distributions 9.64\,GeV/n and 1.04\,TeV/n.
-We note that the gas-induced structures that are still visible at 9.64\,GeV/n result due to inelastic losses being on a similar magnitude as diffusion.
-For secondaries, while the loss rates are the same, their injection occurs only at dense gas locations and thus their distribution is primarily determined by the gas maps.